sachinpcipl/conversejs/README.md

 There is a Yeoman code generator, called generator-conversejs, which you can use to generate plugin scaffolding/boilerplate that serves as a starting point and basis for writing your plugin.

 Please refer to the [generator-conversejs](https://github.com/conversejs/generator-conversejs) README for information on how to use it.

+### created plugin named "converse-hellotest"

+### Setup & installation

+Our created plugins are stored in ./src folder.
+So we have to be on src folder and run npm install for all its dependencies.
+Next step is to start the server using command: npm start